Quarterly Curbside Brush Collection Program

 - Residents are asked to place brush at the curbside by 7 a.m. on the designated Monday for the collection zone.
-Branches must be less than 6 feet long and less than 3 inches in diameter.
+Branches should be between 4 and 6 feet long and less than 3 inches in diameter.
 Materials may be placed at curbside up to - but not more than - 72 hours prior to 7 a.m. on Monday.
 Each street will be cleared one time and each zone will be cleared within its designated week.
 Crews will not return to pick up items placed out late.

 - Crews make every effort to minimize lawn damage resulting from the use of heavy equipment for the collection process.
 To assist crews and avoid potential damage to lawns, residents are asked to please move brush to the edge of the curb on the Monday of your collection week.